 Duration 1 Year

-Inclusive LearningSchool Leaver / 16 - 18 yr Old Adults Vocational Courses
+Inclusive LearningSchool Leaver / 16 - 18 yr Old Vocational Courses

-The course is designed to provide learners with a broad introduction to the sports and active leisure sector, equipping learners with underpinning knowledge and skills specific to the sector.
+The course is designed to provide you with a broad introduction to the sports and active leisure sector, equipping you with underpinning knowledge and skills specific to the sector.

-The course is suitable for learners with moderate learning difficulties and/or disabilities, who are interested in sport and wish to work in the sport and active leisure sector but need a grounding in the subject and an opportunity to develop more general workplace skills.
-The learners will have non-accredited sessions each week where they develop work readiness skills.
+The course is suitable for you if you have moderate learning difficulties and/or disabilities, are interested in sport and wish to work in the sport and active leisure sector but need a grounding in the subject and an opportunity to develop more general workplace skills.
+You will have non-accredited sessions each week where you develop work readiness skills.

-Students will have the opportunity to use the sports facilities at our Sports campus (based at Alive LynnSport) for the practical units in which they will gain experience in taking part in sport and working in sport and active leisure.
+You will have the opportunity to use the sports facilities at our Sports campus (based at Alive LynnSport) for the practical units in which you will gain experience in taking part in sport and working in sport and active leisure.

 Whilst there are no formal entry requirements, students are required to show a willingness to learn, participate in and develop skills in a college environment.
 Following an interview it is expected that the learner attend a taster session to determine suitability for the course and to ensure their needs are met.